 Assessment / Data Central

 The outgoing statewide system, Unbridled Learning: College/Career Readiness for All, addressed what students should learn, what would be tested, how subjects would be tested, when tests were given, what should comprise the public school accountability system, and more.
-Families whose children were tested in 2016-17 still received information about how their students fared.
-However, the release of state test scores looked different in fall 2017.
-If you need help interpreting the results, please call your child’s school.
+Families whose children were tested in 2016-17 and 2017-18 still received information about how their students fared.
+However, the release of state test scores looked different than previous years.
+If you need help interpreting those results, please call your child’s school.

 - 2016-17 -- News release | Chart of scores | Understanding the results: elementary & middle (Spanish) | high school (Spanish) | Background and FAQ